 It is located 20 kilometers from the center of Rio de Janeiro.
-To get to the center you have different options such as: Uber, transfer, taxis, etc. We were advised to use Uber for all transfers due to safety reasons.
+To get to the center, you have different Uber, transfers, taxis, etc. We were advised to use Uber for all transfers due to safety reasons.

-By sea come some cruises, I am not very keen of this mode of travel.
-But if you leave from Argentina or Uruguay is an option to get to Brazil.
+By sea come some cruises, I am not very keen on this mode of travel.
+But if you leave, Argentina or Uruguay is an option to get to Brazil.

-Depending on your nationality you can travel to Rio with a ID, passport or visa.
+Depending on your nationality, you can travel to Rio with an ID, passport, or visa.

 Travel with DNI

-With valid ID can enter for 90 days as tourists the Mercosur countries:
+With a valid ID, you can enter for 90 days as tourists from the Mercosur countries:

 - Venezuela (60-day permit)

-Travel with Passport: the countries of the European Union and other countries.
+Travel with Passport: allowed countries from the European Union and other parts of the world